 There is no such thing as a “perfect retrospective.”
 But as Kirsten and Jay-Allen explain, there are ways that you can encourage more playful and inquisitive behaviors that can help your team develop new ideas and discover creative solutions.

 You can do this by:

 By planning ahead, you are more likely to create an open and playful space where your team feels confident that they are in a safe environment- even for difficult conversations.

 Another way teams can create an open environment for retrospectives is to include a specific guideline in the team’s working agreement that requires participants to turn on video cameras during meetings.

 It is important to note that turning on your camera may not be best for every team every time.
 For one, it might not be possible for all teams because of equipment or bandwidth limitations.

-Kids, roommates, significant others, and even pets may lead some team members to feel uncomfortable turning their camera on.
-The whole team should be comfortable with camera decisions, so this really needs to be bottom up agreement and not dictated by someone.
+Kids, roommates, significant others, and even pets may make some team members uncomfortable turning their cameras on.
+The whole team should be comfortable with camera decisions, so this needs to be a bottom-up agreement and not dictated by someone.

 What is the value of keeping cameras on?

 If you think back to the example at the beginning of the chapter, by turning on your camera, you’re allowing the person (or people) that turned their chairs away from the table to see, opening up the opportunity to pick up on nonverbal cues.

 As explained in a blog for CLiCKITPodcast, turning on your camera,